1 Detach from the existing

 Discuss your issue or idea with others.
 An idea formed in one mind can change and grow when adopted in another mind.

 Different people, different perspectives, different ideas, different solutions.
-Diversity spur creativity.
+Diversity spurs creativity.

 1+1 can sometimes equal 3